luarvic/click2approve/README.md

 # Demo

-Please, open [click2approve.com](https://click2approve.com/) to check how it works.
+Please, visit [click2approve.com](https://click2approve.com/) to check how it works.

 # How to Run Locally